ivanolong/ID-Assignment-1/README.md

 Media
 The photos used in this site were screenshots by me Acknowledgements
-I received inspiration for this project from my friend
+I received inspiration for this project from this video https://youtu.be/480nHrkwwHE